200 Hillvue Lane, Pittsburgh, PA 15237

-The Traveling Art Gallery (T.A.G.)
-Is an art appreciation program which different prints of artworks by famous artists are presented by volunteers to elementary classrooms throughout the district on a rotating monthly basis.
+The Traveling Art Gallery (T.A.G.) is an art appreciation program in which volunteers present a different print by a famous artist to kindergarten through fifth grade classrooms throughout the district on a rotating monthly basis.
 Below, you will find frequently asked questions regarding the T.A.G. program.

-Forty works of famous artists have been selected for presentation to the children.
-A committee, chaired by Andrea Jaecks and Francie Cech, artists and art educators, assembled a collection that ranges from the Renaissance period to current times.
-Many of the works selected were done by artists who have work on display at the Carnegie Museum Scaife Gallery.
+Forty works by famous artists have been selected for presentation to the children.
+A committee, chaired by Suzanne Carson and Francie Cech, artists and former NA art educators, assembled a collection that ranges from the Renaissance period to current times.
+Many of the works selected were created by artists who have artwork on display at the Carnegie Museum of Art/Scaife Gallery.
 The committee also included Barbara LeWinter and Barbara Whitehouse, interested parents with artistic experience.

-Funds for the acquisition of the original set of prints and framing were provided through a grant from the North Allegheny Foundation of Excellence.
-Additional sets were funded through a partnership comprised of the Foundation, North Allegheny School District, and the eight P.F.A's/P.T.O.’s.
+Funds for the acquisition of the original set of prints and framing were provided through a grant from the North Allegheny Foundation for Excellence.
+Additional sets were funded through a partnership comprised of the Foundation, North Allegheny School District, and the seven P.F.A.’s/P.T.O.’s.